daniil/full-stack-js-docker-tutorial/README.md

 ## Final Docker Compose Config

-With Express API, React and NGINX containers we can update `docker-compose.yml` to a final version that pulls everything together:
+With Express API, React and NGINX containers done, we can update `docker-compose.yml` to a final version that pulls everything together, and also adds a MySQL DB:

 ```yaml
 version: '3.8'